Bruny Island has some of Tasmania's most beautifully preserved natural environments with abundant wildlife and stunning cliff top views.

 - View the Neck from the lookout steps and check out the optical illusion that makes the sea-level appear higher on one side than the other

-- Visit the Cape Bruny Lighthouse, first lit in 1838.
+- Visit or take a tour of the Cape Bruny Lighthouse, first lit in 1838.
 Today it’s Australia’s second oldest and longest continually staffed lighthouse

 - Go bird watching with a trained botanist, zoologist and specialist bird watching and wildlife guide.